grpc/proposal/L82-core-event-engine.md

 the application's responsibility to shut down and clean up EventEngines when they are no longer needed.

+### Synchronous Server Implementation

+Instead of the separate thread pool that gRPC creates for C++ synchronous servers, the synchronous server implementation will use the same threads provided by the EventEngine as will be used for the asynchronous API.

 ### Temporary protections

 The EventEngine can be enabled at compile time by defining the C/C++ macro